 News from the projects

-WTS supports four new initiatives advancing animal welfare education and practice across Nigeria, Ethiopia, Colombia, and Paraguay.
+In 2025/26 WTS supports four new initiatives advancing animal welfare education and practice across Nigeria, Ethiopia, Colombia, and Paraguay.

 The University of Nigeria, Nsukka, is launching a groundbreaking project focused on fish welfare – an emerging area of animal welfare science that addresses the needs of aquatic species in production systems.